-There are three types of stair lifts to accommodate various demands and floorplans.
+All homes are different, and there are three categories of stair lifts designed to accommodate various floor layouts and individual needs.

-If your stairway curves, you will need a stair lift that curves with it.
+2. If you have a curved staircase, you will need a stair lift that curves with it.
 Curved stair lifts also work well for narrow stairways and areas with limited landing space.

 Stair Lift Advantages

-- Chairs fold away when not in use, allowing safe transportation around the staircase
+- The chairs fold away when not in use, allowing safe movement around the staircase

-- Customizable to fit your staircase and your needs
+- Stair lifts are customizable to fit your staircase and your needs

-- Provides peace of mind to family who may be worried about your ability to walk up and down the stairs
+- They provide peace of mind to anyone worried about the ability to walk up and down the stairs